See what it’s like to dine at Noma, previously ranked as the best restaurant in the world not once but five times.

 That’s when the sommelier reappeared – bottle open, choice made.
 While the pairing would have been a great option, the bottle she selected was a magnificent choice – 2015 La Reine Chardonnay – a silky, earthy, funky natural French wine from the Jura.
 Mindi said without exaggeration that this was the finest white wine she’d ever tasted.
 Daryl, who abhors rankings, thought it was remarkable.

-Noma didn’t earn its three Michelin star from its food alone.
+Noma didn’t earn its three Michelin stars for its food alone.

 An army of professionals works at the lauded restaurant located in a building that was a munitions factory in a prior life.
 Not only does it have a greenhouse, but Noma’s complex also has rooms dedicated to experimentation and fermentation.